GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

 Once you have validated specifications:

-1. **Share Your Findings**: Document success metrics, model comparisons, lessons learned
+1. **Share Your Findings**: Document Success metrics, model comparisons, lessons learned
 2. **Build Your Next Project**: Start with specs instead of code
 3. **Create Domain-Specific Templates**: Adapt this framework for your specific use cases
 4. **Teach Others**: Help your team adopt specification-driven development